 Here's how to remove chocolate stains from your upholstery and furniture.

-Mix 1 teaspoon laundry detergent that contains enzymes to one cup of water in a bowl or bucket.
+Create your upholstery and fabric cleaner by mixing 1 teaspoon laundry detergent that contains enzymes in one cup of water in a bowl or bucket.

-Allow this chocolate stain solution to sit for 30 minutes on the upholstery or furniture.
+Allow the solution to sit for 30 minutes on the upholstery or furniture to remove chocolate stains.

-If a ring or a slight stain remains after this time, feather the edges with a cloth dampened with hydrogen peroxide.
+If a ring or a slight stain remains after this time, feather the edges with a cloth dampened with full strength hydrogen peroxide.

 No mixing required here.
 Just use 3 percent, undiluted.